IDare2Weak/PhantomBot/development-resources/CODESTYLE.md

 ## General
 When implementing new code, or making changes to existing code, create a branch with the following name: `YOURUSERNAME_WHAT_YOU_ARE_DOING`.
 This helps to prevent pollution on the master branch and everyone can see what has been performed by whom via the branch names.

 Whenever you wish to have your code pushed to the master branch please create a pull request for the development team to review and merge.
-Also make sure to leave a comment on what your code is going to be doing or changing to PhantomBot.
+Also make sure to leave a comment on what your code is going to be doing or changing to TheDaringBot.
 Your commit/pull-request should attempt to follow this format:

 ```
 Brief description of the intended change